-(above), a drooping, flowering cherry which is diminutive in size, reaching a maximum height of only 4m, with a similar spread.
 Ideal for even a courtyard and some people even manage to grow these trees in large pots.
 The size can be contained with careful pruning.
 It produces lovely, single, deep pink flowers in spring which are a delight to insects as well as to the eye.

 Whatever your preference, an ornamental, flowering cherry is a delight to behold.
 Plant during the dormant season, or at any time of year if you purchase container-grown stock.
 You must water regularly during the first year after planting.
 Enjoy the fluffy spring show!

 Take a look to see what's available here: Perfectplants.co.uk